maths/moodle-qtype_stack/doc/en/Developer/Mathjax.md

 1. Download MathJax
 2. Rename folder "mathjax".
 3. Place the (mathjax) folder in .../moodle/lib
-4. Edit the script above to reflect your path to mathjax and repeat the above procedure.
+4. Edit the script above to reflect your path to MathJax and repeat the above procedure.

 ### What about mathml? ###